-A common topic of interest among undocumented immigrants (sometimes called illegal aliens) is the possibility that, after ten years spent living in the United States, they can apply for what's sometimes called a "ten-year green card."
+A common topic of interest among undocumented immigrants (sometimes called illegal aliens) is the possibility that, after ten years spent living in the United States, they can apply for a so-called "ten-year green card."
 The legal term for this is "cancellation of removal."
 (See Immigration and Nationality Act (I.N.A.) § 240A(b)(1)(D).)

 This prospect for legalizing one's immigration status is less straightforward than it sounds, however.
-Let's unpack some of the myths around the so-called ten-year green card and look at how, realistically, someone who's eligible might actually apply for this remedy.
+Let's unpack some of the myths around the so-called ten-year green card and look at how, realistically, someone who is legally eligible might actually apply for this remedy.

-The first thing to realize is that, unlike some immigration benefits that one can apply to the U.S. government for upon meeting the eligibility requirements, this one is meant only as a defense to deportation.
+The first thing to realize is that, unlike some immigration benefits that one can apply to the U.S. government for upon meeting the eligibility requirements, cancellation of removal is meant only as a defense to deportation.
 So, literally speaking, you would need to have either been arrested by Immigration and Customs Enforcement (ICE) or otherwise placed into removal proceedings before an immigration court judge.

 There is no method for simply submitting an application for the cancellation of removal remedy outside of a courtroom setting (the details and risks of which are discussed below).
-Despite the risks, this possibility has led some undocumented persons to extreme and risky actions in order to get into immigration court, as discussed later in this article.
+Despite the risks, this possibility has led some undocumented persons to extreme actions in order to get into immigration court, as also discussed later in this article.
 It also leads to scams by fake attorneys who charge immigrants large sums of money for nothing.